ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 3. run\_gpu.sh (GPU)

 Please pay attention to the system memory configuration, and be careful about the memory you are applying.
-Also, short-time jobs are easier to be allocated, so estimate the running time and submit jobs with less time requirement (the "time" option in the script).
+The same for the time you apply.
+So estimate the approximate running time and memory requirement before submitting your jobs (or submit trial jobs to see how much memory and time is actually needed).

 ### 2.5.
 Questions?